kevinolega/callcentertrainingtips/6wel/guidelines/lesson-zero.md

 They want to get the most out of me.

-They also want to make sure that I don't cause any problems.
+They also want to make sure that I don't cause any problems on the job.

-Asking about my personal background may not be the perfect way to find out, but that's better than not asking.
+Asking about my personal background may not be the perfect way to find out if I'm the best fit, but asking me these questions are better than not asking.

-That's all they got.

 This is the final reason why I'm okay with talking about my personal details during the interview: